 - Help in whatever capacity possible to ensure the successful construction of the “Burdell Center”.
 This building will ensure the success of the student design and innovation programs such as the “Makers Resource”.

 The Invention Studio is unique in that students are encouraged to “own” the space.
-ULI’s (undergraduate lab instructors) lead other students in the use and maintenance of the lab, ensuring that the resources remain available to those who wish to use them.
-To promote and reward creativity, there are few strict rules in the Invention Studio.
+PI’s (prototyping instructors) lead other students in the use and maintenance of the space, ensuring that the resources remain available to those who wish to use them.
+To promote and reward creativity, there are only a few strict rules in the Invention Studio.
 Rather, we promote an ethic of responsibility, safety, and community ownership.
 In this way, students can explore and develop unconventional ideas in a supporting environment.